EmuDeck/emudeck.github.io/docs/emulators/steamos/yuzu.md

 ### Known Issues
 [Back to the Top](#yuzu-table-of-contents)

-* Files with special characters in the name will not launch from shortcuts created by Steam ROM Manager in Steam or EmulationStation-DE.
+* Files with special characters in the name will not launch from shortcuts created by Steam ROM Manager in Steam or ES-DE.
 Rename your ROMs if they contain any of the following characters.
     * Known Cases:
         * `é` in Pokémon
         * `'` in Link's Awakening